19hours/sg-statutes/Acts/Legal Profession Act.md

 (1B) The subscription shall be payable to the Society by a foreign practitioner member —

-(a) if he is registered under section 130I or 130J, not later than 14 days after the date of issue of every certificate of registration by the Attorney-General in respect of his registration under that section; or
+(a) if he is registered under section 130I, in each year not later than14 days after the date of issue of his foreign practitioner certificate by the Attorney-General; or

-(b) if he has been granted an approval referred to in section 130L, but is not registered under section 130I or 130J, not later than 14 days after the date of issue of a certificate of approval by the Attorney-General in respect of that approval and not later than the anniversary of that date of issue in every subsequent year.
+(b) if he has been granted an approval referred to in section 130L(1), but is not registered under section 130I —

+(i) not later than 14 days after the date of issue of a certificate of approval by the Attorney-General in respect of that approval; and
-[20/2007]

-(1C) The amount payable in the case of subsection (1B)(a) shall be —

-(a) if the certificate of registration issued by the Attorney-General is valid for 12 months, the amount of the annual subscription fixed under subsection (1) for foreign practitioner members;

-(b) if the certificate of registration issued by the Attorney-General is valid for 24 months, double the amount of the annual subscription fixed under subsection (1) for foreign practitioner members; or

-(c) if the certificate of registration issued by the Attorney-General is valid for 36 months, treble the amount of the annual subscription fixed under subsection (1) for foreign practitioner members.

-[20/2007]

-(1D) The amount payable in the case of subsection (1B)(b) shall be the amount of the annual subscription fixed under subsection (1) for foreign practitioner members.

-[20/2007]
+(ii) not later than the anniversary of that date of issue in each subsequent year.

+[Act 3 of 2012 wef 01/06/2012]

+(1C) [Deleted by Act 8/2011 wef 03/05/2011]

+(1D) [Deleted by Act 8/2011 wef 03/05/2011]

 (2) Subject to this section, in fixing the amount of the subscription, the Council shall be at liberty to divide members into classes, and to provide that different amounts shall be paid by different classes and for different periods and generally to regulate, and to vary from time to time, the subscriptions payable by members or by different classes of members, as the Council may think fit.